tchx84/rodi-web/README.md

 Cool Stuff
 -------------------
-I recommend Turtle Blocks (javascript) as a client for RoDi-web.
+I recommend Turtle Blocks Javascript as a client for RoDi-web.
 Grab the latest bits from https://github.com/walterbender/turtleblocksjs.
 Don't forget to load the RoDi plugin!